-ePayments are the most cost-effective and most convenient way to get paid electronically.
-If you have a verified bank account, you're ready to invoice your customers and start receiving payments electronically!
+Our customers enjoy using ePayments because they’re the most cost-effective and convenient way to get paid electronically.
+This article will walk you through a few simple steps to get you ready to invoice your customers and start receiving payments electronically!

 There are 2 account types you can have to accept ePayments: